mi-pacman/rapture/README.md

 ```
 Welcome to Rapture!
 An underground alternative for the 21st century.

-This project has the goal at streamlining workflows for provisioning and providing full-stack solutions.
+This project has the goal at streamlining workflows for provisioning and providing full-stack privacy-respecting solutions.

 Technologies utilized at Megacorp: